0xmetropolis/contracts/README.md

 ### Deploying

-You can run `npx hardhat --network rinkeby deploy --reset` to deploy contracts to the testnet.
+You can run `npx hardhat --network rinkeby deploy` to deploy contracts to the testnet.
 This will deploy all our contracts and connect them to the official Gnosis Safe contracts.

 Run `npx hardhat etherscan-verify` to verify contracts on etherscan